Updated on January 12, 2023

 Many people visit Egypt for its monuments.
 The Pyramids, The Sphinx, The Temple of Hatshepsut, Luxor and Karnak are only a few of the best things to see in Egypt.
-Even if you take a two-weeks trip to see all these and you include a break in Hurghada, you may still find it exhausting.
+If this is your favorite kind of trip, check out this 7-day Egypt itinerary that takes you to the most important landmarks in this country.

 Let’s see how you can do it the other way around; take a Hurghada vacation in an all inclusive resort, try all the best things to do in the city and get one or two day trips to various tourist objectives in Egypt.
 You’ll find below some of the top things to do in Hurghada and around.
-This article is part of the planning for my next trip to Hurghada.
-I hope to be able to travel in May, if not in 2021, maybe in 2023.
+Before anything else, make sure you read these Egypt travel tips to know before you visit this country.
+You can thank me later.

 - How to Get to Hurghada